pratidan2925/DevOps-AWS-Interview-Questions/AWS/AWS_README.md

 "Yes, I’ve worked with multiple AWS accounts, using AWS Organizations for managing them and cross-account roles for permissions and access control."
 What is EKS, and what are its benefits?
 EKS (Elastic Kubernetes Service): A managed Kubernetes service provided by AWS.
 Benefits include simplified cluster management, integrated with AWS services, automated upgrades, and built-in security and scalability features.

+4. What is a Bastion Host?
+A Bastion Host is a special-purpose server designed to provide access to a private network from an external network.
+It typically sits within the public subnet, and users SSH into the Bastion host to access resources inside the private network.
+.
+27. What is AWS RDS?
+Amazon RDS (Relational Database Service) is a managed service for relational databases like MySQL, PostgreSQL, Oracle, and SQL Server.
+It handles tasks like database patching, backups, and scaling.
+28. How to upgrade the DB version in RDS?
+Select the DB instance in the RDS console.
+Modify the instance and choose a new DB engine version.
+Apply changes either immediately or during the next maintenance window.
+29. What is an Internet-facing Load Balancer?
+It is a load balancer that routes incoming traffic from the internet to backend instances.
+The load balancer has a public IP address that clients can use.
+30. How to divert traffic using ALB (Application Load Balancer) for a specific service?
+In ALB, you can configure listener rules based on the host or path.
+For example, if a URL contains /api, you can direct the traffic to a specific target group.

+1. What is the use of CIDR range in VPC?
+The CIDR (Classless Inter-Domain Routing) range defines the IP address range for your VPC.
+It allows you to create subnets and assign IP addresses to instances within the VPC.
+By using CIDR notation, you control how many IP addresses are available within your VPC.
+A typical CIDR block looks like 10.0.0.0/16, where /16 indicates the size of the network.
+2. What are the main requirements you need to meet when you create an Auto Scaling group?
+Launch Configuration/Template: Specifies EC2 instance types, AMI, key pair, security groups, etc.
+Minimum and Maximum Instances: Defines the scaling boundaries.
+Health Check: Ensures that instances are healthy.
+Scaling Policies: Defines when to scale in or out, based on metrics like CPU utilization.
+ IAM Roles, Users, Policies
+IAM User: An entity that you create in AWS to represent the person or application that uses the IAM user to interact with AWS services.
+IAM Role: An AWS identity that has specific permissions.
+It can be assumed by IAM users or AWS services to gain temporary access to resources.
+IAM Policy: A document that defines permissions and can be attached to IAM users, groups, or roles to specify allowed actions on AWS resources.
+62. AWS Lambda and API Gateway
+AWS Lambda: A serverless compute service that runs your code in response to events and automatically manages the compute resources.
+API Gateway: A fully managed service that makes it easy for developers to create, publish, maintain, and secure APIs at any scale.
+It can invoke AWS Lambda functions in response to HTTP requests.
+63. What is VPN?
+A Virtual Private Network (VPN) creates a secure and encrypted connection over a less secure network, such as the Internet.
+It enables remote users to access private networks securely, ensuring data confidentiality and integrity.
+64. Ways to minimize AWS cost
+Use Reserved Instances: Commit to using instances for a longer period (1 or 3 years) to save on costs.
+Auto-Scaling: Automatically adjust the number of EC2 instances based on demand.
+Spot Instances: Use spot instances for non-critical workloads at lower prices.
+Monitor Usage: Use AWS Cost Explorer to analyze spending and adjust resources.
+Choose the Right Services: Use serverless architectures where possible, such as Lambda, to reduce costs.
+65. Types of Load Balancer and its use cases Application Load Balancer (ALB): Routes traffic based on HTTP/HTTPS requests, ideal for microservices and containerized applications.
+Network Load Balancer (NLB): Handles TCP traffic at scale, suitable for high-performance applications and extreme load.
+Classic Load Balancer (CLB): Supports both HTTP and TCP traffic, useful for existing applications running in EC2.
+1. What is Point-in-Time Backup?
+Answer: A Point-in-Time Backup refers to capturing the state of a system or data at a specific moment.
+It enables restoration to that exact point, ensuring minimal data loss in case of failures.
+In AWS, services like RDS provide point-in-time backups, allowing you to restore databases to any second within the retention period.
+2. How to Add an EBS Volume to EC2?
+Answer:
+Attach the EBS Volume:
+In the AWS Management Console, go to EC2, select your instance, and click Actions > Attach Volume.
+Choose the EBS volume and attach it to the instance.
+Connect to the EC2 Instance:
+SSH into your EC2 instance.
+List Available Disks:
+Run lsblk to view available block devices and verify the EBS volume is attached.
+Create a Filesystem (if needed):
+Format the volume using: sudo mkfs -t ext4 /dev/xvdf (replace /dev/xvdf with your EBS volume device).
+Mount the EBS Volume:
+Create a directory: sudo mkdir /mnt/ebs
+Mount the volume: sudo mount /dev/xvdf /mnt/ebs Persist the Mount (Optional):
+Add the mount to /etc/fstab for persistence after a reboot.
+3. What if You Want to Access Data on an EC2 Instance but Lost the Key Pair?
+Answer:
+Stop the Instance: Stop the EC2 instance (don’t terminate it).
+Detach the Root Volume:
+Go to Volumes in the EC2 Dashboard, detach the root EBS volume from the instance.
+Attach the Volume to Another EC2 Instance:
+Attach the root EBS volume as a secondary volume to another EC2 instance with an accessible key pair.
+Mount the Volume:
+SSH into the second instance, run lsblk to check the new volume, and mount it to access the data.
+Modify the SSH Configuration:
+If necessary, navigate to /etc/ssh/ and modify the authorized_keys file to include the new public key.
+Detach and Reattach:
+Detach the volume from the temporary instance and reattach it as the root volume to the original instance.
+Start the Instance: Start the instance and log in with the new key pair.